oceanprotocol/docs/rewards/df-intro.md

 ### What is Predictoor DF

 Predictoor DF rewards Data Scientists (as a predictoor) that submit continuous predictions for future price movements of different assets.
 It's called Predictoor DF because weekly rewards are dispensed towards predictoors that are competing to accurately predict asset prices.
-Therefore **Predictoor DF yields depend on participants being accurate and outcompeting each other**
+Therefore **Predictoor DF yields depend on participants being accurate and outcompeting each other**.

 ### What's the difference between Data Farming and Yield Farming?